Cop (film): Plot

-In the process of canvassing feminist bookstores for leads, Hopkins visits one run by Kathleen McCarthy (Warren) who agrees to accompany him to a party at Dutch's house.
-Over the course of the evening, culminating in a long conversation back at McCarthy's house, she reveals a high school trauma where she was gang raped by a group of boys who were hostile towards her feminist poetry club.
-She reveals to Hopkins that an anonymous suitor has sent her flowers and a poem every year.
-Looking through her old yearbook, Hopkins is stunned to find a picture of Whitey and a male prostitute nicknamed Birdman whose name was mentioned on the surveillance tapes made at Whitey's apartment.
+After sorting through a trove of cold case murder files, Hopkins summons Deputy Sheriff Delbert "Whitey" Haines to a diner and brusquely interrogates him about two suicides that took place on the same date a year apart on his beat.
+Afterwards, Hopkins breaks into Haines's apartment and discovers a wiretap that has captured evidence of Haines dealing drugs.
+While searching for leads, Hopkins visits a feminist bookstore run by Kathleen McCarthy, who agrees to accompany him to a party at Dutch's house.
+During the evening, which culminates in a lengthy discussion at McCarthy's house, she discloses a high school incident in which a group of boys, hostile to her feminist poetry club, sexually assaulted her.
+She reveals to Hopkins that an anonymous suitor has been sending her flowers and a poem every year.
+Hopkins discovers a picture of Whitey with a male prostitute nicknamed "Birdman" in her old yearbook, whose name is mentioned in the surveillance tapes made at Whitey's apartment.

-When Birdman turns up dead in a motel room, the wall is smeared with blood, and the motto from McCarthy's high school is written in the stains.
+When Birdman turns up dead in a motel room, Hopkins finds a message written in blood at the scene, which turns out to be the motto of the high school McCarthy attended.
 Hopkins returns to Whitey's apartment and surprises him as he comes home, carrying Birdman's police file.
-Whitey claims Birdman is his snitch, but Hopkins knows that Whitey was running drugs and male prostitutes through Birdman.
-He puts a gun to Whitey's head and gets him to confess to raping McCarthy with Birdman in high school.
-Whitey offers information on police corruption to get off the hook.
-Then, he tries to surprise Hopkins with a shotgun, but Hopkins kills him.
+Whitey claims Birdman is his snitch, but Hopkins reveals his knowledge of Whitey's involvement with drugs and male prostitution by way of Birdman.
+An irate Hopkins threatens Whitey and coerces him into confessing to raping McCarthy during their high school years.
+Whitey feigns having to use the bathroom, only to go to retrieve a shotgun; Hopkins is ready for him, however, and kills him.
+Afterwards, Hopkins learns via a message on his home phone that he has been suspended and is under investigation by Internal Affairs.